5 signs you have balanced thyroid hormones

-The thyroid gland is important for our health in many ways.
-That’s why many people diagnosed with an underactive or overactive thyroid notice a range of symptoms before their diagnosis.
+The thyroid gland is important for your health in many ways.
+That’s why many people diagnosed with an underactive or overactive thyroid notice a range of symptoms before their diagnoses.

 Similarly, once when you begin receiving therapy and start implementing healthy lifestyle choices, you’re likely to notice the following:

 Inflamed gums are a common trait of Hashimoto’s and an underactive thyroid.
 Inflamed gums increase the risk of wound formation, and low thyroid hormones will make the healing process take much longer (1).
 If you often experience swollen or bleeding gums, it may come from your thyroid.
 If you have many decaying teeth, it might be because thyroid problems make the tooth enamel very thin and prone to decay (2, 3).

 It will take a few weeks for you to notice improvements after your thyroid hormones are back in balance.